Information

 Tenure, forms and location of housing

-Tables 13 (a), (b) and (c) outline the tenure, form and location of homes funded by the AHSP in 2022 to 2023 for approvals, site starts and completions by Local Authority Area.
+Tables 14 (a), (b) and (c) outline the tenure, form and location of homes funded by the AHSP in financial year 2023 to 2024 for approvals, site starts and completions by Local Authority Area.

-For consistency, the Scottish Government use the 6-Fold urban rural classification when categorising homes delivered through the Affordable Housing Supply Programme (AHSP), based on information provided by AHSP grant applicants.
-The postcode information is checked using the National Registers of Scotland Scottish postcode directory.
+The Scottish Government use the Six Fold urban rural classification when categorising homes delivered through the Affordable Housing Supply Programme (AHSP), based on information provided by AHSP grant applicants.
+The postcode information is checked using the National Records of Scotland (NRS) Scottish postcode directory available at the time of tables being produced.

-Tables 14 (a) and (b) show AHSP completions and AHSP Expenditure by Urban Rural Classification
+Tables 15 (a) and 15 (b) show AHSP Completions and AHSP Expenditure by Urban Rural Classification.
+Tables 15 (c) and 15 (d) show AHSP Completions by location and Urban/Rural summary for 110,000 target.

-Table 15 (a) shows AHSP approvals, site starts, completions and expenditure on islands between 2016 to 2017 and 2022 to 2023.
-Table 15 (b) includes all homes and expenditure in na Eilean Siar (Western Isles), Orkney and Shetland and homes and expenditure on islands within the Argyll and Bute, Highlands, and North Ayrshire Local Authority areas for 2022 to 2023.
+Table 16 (a) shows AHSP Approvals, Site Starts, Completions and Expenditure on Islands between financial years 2016 to 2017 and 2023 to 2024.
+Table 16 (b) shows Approvals, Site Starts, Completions and Expenditure on Islands by Programme for financial year 2023 to 2024.
+This includes all homes and expenditure in na Eilean Siar (Western Isles), Orkney and Shetland and homes and expenditure on islands within the Argyll and Bute, Highlands, and North Ayrshire Local Authority areas.

 It should be noted that due to the nature of grant funding provided through the AHSP there is no direct correlation between homes delivered and spend in each year.
 Expenditure and homes delivered through the Open Market Shared Equity (OMSE) and Rural and Islands Housing Fund (RIHF) programmes have also been included.